 When speaking about the Cashless Catering system, Mr Hopkins stated,

 "For me, it's the cashless catering that is the key solution.
 Access Control is a good thing and is necessary, but from a view that students can buy their food and drink either with their finger or with their card is the one thing that stands out for me.
 It is easy."

 Improved School Security

-An Access Control point has also been fitted to the ground floor elevator as it is accessible before reaching the turnstiles in the front entrance of the college.
-This means that access to the elevator is restricted, making the site completely secure.
-It also does not stop students from being able to access the ground floor from the elevator from any other floor of the college.
+An Access Control point has also been fitted to the ground floor elevator.
+It is accessible before reaching the turnstiles in the college's front entrance, which means that access to the elevator is restricted, making the site completely secure.
+It also does not stop students from accessing the ground floor from the elevator from any other floor of the college.

 In the future, Silverstone UTC might consider taking on a CRB Cunninghams Electronic Registration system to automatically register students in the morning but are still assessing the plausibility.